• ECTS

 a) Mutual information and conditional entropy of two events. b) Mutual information and conditional entropy of two variables. c) Kullback-Leibler contrast.
 Chi2 approximation.
 Application to the mutual information of two variables.

-3. Outline of statistical applications
+3. Outlines of statistical applications

 II - Decision theory

-1. Background and issues.
+1. Context and issues.

-a) Random experiment, state of nature, decision, loss, pure/mixed decision rule, risk. b) Pre-order on decision rules.
+a) Random experiment, state of nature, decision, loss, pure/mixed decision rule, risk. b) Preorder on decision rules.

-2. Some classic problems:
+2. Some common problems:

-3. Pre-ordering of decision rules.
+3. Pre-order on decision rules.

 b) Admissible rules. c) Essentially complete class of rules.
 Convexity theorem.